AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

 - Website managers
 - eCommerce merchandisers
-- New Adobe Commerce developers who want to learn how to create products in Adobe Commerce using the REST API.
+- New Adobe Commerce developers who want to learn how to create products in Adobe Commerce using the REST API

 ## Video content